 The year is 2007.
 Sting and The Police are on tour for the first time in two decades, Paris Hilton tries out jail for a month, and Whoopi Goldberg replaces Rosie O’Donnell on The View.
 The times might seem simple, but they’re about to get complicated.
 And not just because the first iPhone was invented.
 It turns out that aliens are real, they’ve been on Earth for forty years, and the government has known about it the whole time.

 Axiom’s End begins on a day that will come to be known as the Obelus Event.
 On this day, a meteor strikes Earth just outside Los Angeles.
 It’s strange: this is the second meteor to crash-land in the area this month.
 Even stranger: it’s not a meteor.
-It’s a vehicle designed for space travel.
+It’s a spaceship.
 And it just deposited a creature (or several) who probably doesn’t have the most amicable of ambitions on this planet.

 That night, one of the aliens targets the home of our protagonist, Cora Sabino.
 The alien hopes to find her estranged father turned whistleblower, Nils Ortega.
 Nils recently leaked a document known as the Fremda Memo, which proved that the government has been keeping extraterrestrials in its custody for decades.
 Now, this new visitor to Planet Earth is hoping Nils can help it find its own.

 Cora attempts to flee, but she doesn’t get very far.
-She’s caught by one of the aliens and is injected with something designed to make her compliant.
+She apprehended by one of the aliens and subsequently injected with something designed to make her compliant.
 The world goes black, and the rest, as they say, is history.
 And by history, I just mean “the plot.”